nm6795/main_repo/Github_200_Learning_and_Preparations.md

 run: execute command like ljinux, npm

-yaml file shoulbe be in specif folder only
+yml file shoulbe be in specif folder only

 .github/workflows/___.yaml

-github market place for actions
+github market place for actions   ****

-in yaml multiple jobs can be executed.
+in yml multiple jobs can be executed.

 Jobs run in parallel whereas steps run in sequential.